Weight Loss Surgery Cuts Risk of Heart Attack and Stroke

 The findings were published this week in the Journal of the American Medical Association.

-The study, though relatively large, may not have been quite big enough to detect subtle relationships between weight loss and heart risk.
+The study, though relatively large, may not have been large enough to detect subtle relationships between weight loss and heart disease risk.
 (Only 199 participants in the surgery group, or 10%, had a heart attack or stroke, and just 28 died from one.)
-But it also could be that the health benefits associated with post-surgery weight loss vary from person to person.
+But it could also be that the health benefits of post-surgery weight loss vary from person to person.

 For instance, although none of the study participants had diabetes, people with higher pre-surgery levels of the hormone insulin had a lower long-term risk of heart attacks and strokes than people with lower insulin levels who also had surgery.
-High insulin levels may therefore be important to consider when identifying candidates for bariatric surgery, Sjöström says.
+High insulin levels may therefore be an essential consideration when identifying candidates for bariatric surgery, Sjöström says.

-Mitchell Roslin, M.D., chief of bariatric surgery at Lenox Hill Hospital, in New York City, says the new study is notable because it tracked heart attacks and strokes over a long period of time, not just reductions in heart-disease risk factors such as cholesterol or blood pressure.
+Mitchell Roslin, M.D., chief of bariatric surgery at Lenox Hill Hospital in New York City, says the new study is notable because it tracked heart attacks and strokes over a long period, not just reductions in heart-disease risk factors such as cholesterol or blood pressure.

-Bariatric surgery is still a relatively new procedure, however, and little is known about how well or how poorly people do over decades, Livingston says.
+Bariatric surgery is still a relatively new procedure, however, and little is known about how well or poorly people do over the long term, Livingston says.

 “We really don’t know [the] long-term benefits or risks.”